BlockChainCaffe/Nostr-Relay-Setup-Guide/README.md

 ## Intro

-This guide will help you setup a Nostr relay on Amazon AWS EC2 server.
+This is a step-by-step, complete guide on how to set up a Nostr relay with Nginx reverse proxy, SSL/TSL with some extra info on how to control and administer it.
+And **no, there is no way you can do that properly in "5 minutes"** The steps are based mostly on Amazon AWS EC2 instance but it can be easilly applied to any other VPS provider like DigitalOcean, OVH, Linode etc...
 It will use [nostr-rs-relay](https://github.com/scsibug/nostr-rs-relay), a Rust implementation that uses SQLite database.

 ## Requirements